SHAREing-DRI/SHAREing-DRI.github.io/collections/_tasks/001-system-overview-criteria.md

 summary: Define the minimal valuable information that a system specification has to provide.
 ---

+## Fit to programme

+This task has been identified by the working group predominantly focusing on WP 1.1.

 <!-- I need some pictures and links -->

 ## Description